Kimberley with National Geographic 2020

 Kimberley with National Geographic - Le Lapérouse

 IMPORTANT INFORMATION: Your deposit amount will vary by grade of accommodation and will be due within 72 hours of booking confirmation.
 Offer is not combinable with other promotions, is capacity-controlled, subject to availability and may be withdrawn or changed at any time without notice.
 All fares are subject to the terms and conditions set out by Cruise Express and its suppliers which may be obtained at the time of booking.
 Cruise Express reserves the right to correct any errors or omissions, and to cancel any product or service offered in the event of such error or omission.
-We strongly recommend you take out travel insurance at the time of paying your deposit.
+We strongly recommend you take out travel insurance at the time of paying your deposit. ^Includes return flights ex Sydney in economy class.
+Other departure cities available on request and may require a surcharge.
+(Airfares are currently outside of system date range and cannot be booked until available in the system.
+Please note that airfares are subject to change and surcharges until confirmed and ticketed.
+Includes 2 nights accommodation in Broome and 1 night accommodation in Darwin, deviations will incur a surcharge.
+Valid for new books only that are booked and deposited by 13 September 2019.
 IMPORTANT NOTICE, a valid passport is required for boarding.
 Due to government restrictions, all Ponant Kimberley voyages (Broome to Darwin & Darwin to Broome) are classed as international cruises, therefore, guests will be processed through customs and immigration on embarkation.
 Failure to have your passport at time of boarding will mean boarding is denied.
 This itinerary is given as an indication only.
 Based on tide times and weather conditions, the Captain and the Expedition Leader may need to switch the order of certain ports of call around to ensure guests have the best possible experience.